samiksome92/Scripts/README.md

 If `--merge_dirs` is specified images in sub-directories are moved to the parent directory while appending the sub-directory's name before it.
 Useful if the comic contains logical parts which should have a common prefix (Should generally be used along with `--no-rename` to keep said prefixes).

 `--no-rename` if specified keeps the original file names of the images, otherwise they are renamed as `01.jpg`, `02.jpg`, `03.jpg`, ... (the numbers are padded with as many zeros as required). `--delete` if specified deletes the original image files as well as the directory.

 ---

+## `nocache.http.server.py`
+A script implementing a simple http server with custom cache control headers.
+Usage is same as http.server.

+---